kaliber5/ember-fastboot-addon-tests/README.md

-It works by using [ember-cli-addon-tests](https://github.com/tomdale/ember-cli-addon-tests) to create a (temporary) app that consumes your addon, builds it and spins up a local FastBoot server using [ember-cli-fastboot](https://github.com/ember-fastboot/ember-cli-fastboot), and then runs your [Mocha](https://mochajs.org/)-based end-to-end test to assert that your addon works as expected or at least does not break things up in a FastBoot environment.
+It works by using [ember-cli-addon-tests](https://github.com/tomdale/ember-cli-addon-tests) to create a (temporary) app that consumes your addon, builds it and spins up a local FastBoot server using [ember-cli-fastboot](https://github.com/ember-fastboot/ember-cli-fastboot), and then runs your [Mocha](https://mochajs.org/)-based end-to-end tests to assert that your addon works as expected or at least does not break things up in a FastBoot environment.

 Note that this is for Ember *addons* only.
 For testing *apps* you can use this related project: [ember-fastboot-app-tests](https://github.com/kaliber5/ember-fastboot-app-tests).